ashutoshebi/ega-ingestion/cmdline-fire-re-archiver/README.md

-# CMDLINE-FIRE-ARCHIVER
+# CMDLINE-FIRE-RE-ARCHIVER

 A simple command-line application for archiving files into Fire.

-The input files will not be re-encrypted; they will be stored in Fire as they are now.
+The GPG-encrypted input-file is first decrypted, then re-encrypted using Alexander's AES flavour (AesCtr256Ega), finally it is stored in Fire.

 # Running